 World War II

 World War II was the world's largest and bloodiest conflict.
 World War II touched every person on earth in some way or another.
 The Second World War was fought in thousands of locations and was photographed hundreds of thousands of times.
 Color photography was growing in popularity at the time of the conflict, but it was rarely used because of the additional work and equipment needed to develop it in the field.
 Thus, most WWII photographs were shot in black and white.
-My digital colorization of these events can help to appreciate the reality of this surreal war in vivid clarity.
+I hope that my digital colorization of these events can help to appreciate the reality of this surreal war in vivid clarity.

 Tank-borne infantry of the 29th Marines moving up to take the town of Ghuta before the Japanese can occupy it.
 (Image Source)